0xC0ffee1/minevalley-docs/docs/orchid/Rules.md

 	- All client-side modifications that do not modify server-bound packets.
 (Such as optifine, full brightness, Mini maps etc.)

 #### [3.]
 Reporting bugs and exploits.
-- Kindly report bugs, exploits, rule breakers or anything between to Staff as soon as possible when you encounter these.
+- Kindly report exploits, rule breakers or anything between to Staff as soon as possible when you encounter these.
 - Abusing bugs and exploits will result in a permanent ban.